jarun/nnn/plugins/README.md

+To extend the capabilities of `nnn`, plugins are introduced.
+Plugins are scripts which `nnn` can communicate with and trigger.
+This mechanism fits perfectly with the fundamental design to keep the core file manager lean and fast, by delegating repetitive (but not necessarily file manager-specific) tasks to the plugins.

+The currently available plugins are listed below.

 | Plugin (a-z) | Lang | Deps | Description |
 | --- | --- | --- | --- |
 | boom | sh | SMPlayer | Play random music from dir (modify `PLAYER`) |